akando42/next-map/public/content/posts/01-25/index.md

 - Chaos Praya River flowing from Chiangmai to Bangkok and Pattaya

 ### Genetics Flow via Emigration, Immigration and Invasion.
-- Many fragmented Khmer culture city states of Native Mekong river tribes.  ==> Cambodian flag indicating that the Khmer temples built by the American architectures and the Native construction workers to create common identity for different Khmer tribes around the Mekong.  ==> The Time Square architecture for Royal Prisoners in Mandalay, Chiangmai, Ankovat and Hue.

 - Vietnamese and Yellow Yangzte genes introduction through the Hue Savannakhet Gap and the Mekong River to North East Thailand Tayland during the Pre-Colonial period.

+- Many fragmented Khmer culture city states of Native Mekong river tribes.
+- Cambodian flag indicating that the Khmer temples built by the American architectures and the Native construction workers to create common identity for different Khmer tribes around the Mekong.

+- The Time Square architecture for Royal Prisoners in Mandalay, Chiangmai, Hanoi, Hue and Ankovat.
- - North West Sukhoi-Thai Founding Gene Pool of Swiss Russian gene started around Chiangmai Water Reserve Lakes after 1945, claiming to be Royal by the Western Historian.
+- North West SukhoiThai Founding Gene Pool of Swiss Russian gene started around Chiangmai Water Reserve Lakes after 1945, claiming to be Royal by the Western Historian.

 - Ayutthaya AI-UT-Thai Kingdom of XO  Small Dick Shemales Founding Gene Pool started in Bangkok and Pattaya from the Colonial Period to serve as entertainment girls and service workers for the Western military installations in Thailand.

-- SIAMESE == SI-ARMED-HONGKONG ?!==> Thai infiltrations as the main source of STDs and HIV in Hanoi.
+- SIAMESE == SI-ARMED-HONGKONG ==> Thai infiltrations as the main source of STDs and HIV in Hanoi.
 -  The Western doctors using Chiangmai Thuong Mai Thai XO Hookers and Gang Members as Disease Carriers like Le Hong Phong, Pham Hong Thai ==> Similar tactics to  the Aztec Bio-War in South America .

-- Is the Disease Carriers and New Gene coming from Chiangmai ?
 - Vietnamese refugees after the collapse of Saigon in 1975 migrated to Thailand.
-- Vietnamese prisoners transported to Thailand after the collapse of Hanoi in 1990 from wild spread diseases via Le Hong Phong Pham and Pham Hong Thai from Thailand and HongKong (TEA mercenaries controlled by Western powers).
+- Vietnamese prisoners transported to Thailand after the collapse of Hanoi in 1990 from wild spread diseases via Le Hong Phong and Pham Hong Thai from Thailand and HongKong (TEA mercenaries controlled by Western powers).

 ### The GeoGen Area major Gene Groups with their Common and Different features.
 - The North West Chiangmai Lighter Skin with more Tibetan East Asian mix from Southern China and Vietnam.